whym/forward.js/README.md

-HTTP redirector deployable as a heroku app.
+HTTP redirector deployable as a Fly app.

 Configuration
 --------------